 In 2012 the Swiss began a probe of her associates’ money-laundering activities.
 By 2014 it had extended to include Karimova.
-During the same time she also attracted the notice of Swedish authorities and was implicated in the biggest case of corruption in Swedish history.
+During the same time she also came to the notice of Swedish authorities.
+They implicated her in the biggest case of corruption in Swedish history.

 In 2014 Karimova was placed under house arrest in Uzbekistan along with her daughter.
-It is said she fell afoul of her strongman father when she started to criticize his top security man, whereupon her businesses and TV stations were closed and her associates arrested.
+It is said she fell afoul of her strongman father when she started to criticize his top security man.
+Her businesses and TV stations closed.
+And her associates arrested.

 In 2016 the US Department of Justice seized $850m funneled through corrupt deals by Karimova.
-Her Wikipedia page says: “the money was seized through the Kleptocracy Asset Recovery Initiative, an effort launched in 2010 to confiscate assets of government officials around the world who abuse their influence for personal enrichment.”
+Her Wikipedia page says that the money was seized through the Kleptocracy Asset Recovery Initiative.
+The KAR launched in 2010 to confiscate assets of government officials around the world who abuse their influence for personal enrichment.

 President Islam Karimov died on September 2, 2016.
 In early December 2016 Shavkat Mirziyoyev was elected President.